jianglanni/ECS150_project2/REPORT.md

 #### Phase 4: Preemption

-The preemption phase deals with setting up alarms and handling alarms, in order for CPU to gain control over the threads.
-Inside `preempt_stop()`, we decide to stop raising signals and responding to them, so that if we don't hinder any other signal handlers responding to SIGVTALRM, and they could be easily reactivated for future use.
+Our preemption raises SIGVTALRM 100 times a second and such a signal will trigger `uthread_yield()`, so that any threads cannot take the CPU for too long.
+Inside `preempt_stop()`, we decide to stop raising signals so that we don't hinder any future signal handlers.
+We stop responding to the signal as well because we do not want to call `uthread_yield()` by accident when SIGVTALRM gets raised by future executions.

-The tester for this phase calls `uthread_start()`, which would start the preemption and register the execution flow of the function `hello()` on the main thread.
-Inside the function hello, we create a thread to execute the other function `goodbye()`, and get in the while loop.
-Since the preemption is enabled, SIGALRM would be raised, causing the thread executing `hello()` to yield.
-Once the thread yields, we get to the thread executing `goodbye()`, execute that, and the function process is killed because of SIGINT.
+The tester for this phase calls `uthread_start()`, which would start the preemption and register the function `hello()` as the next thread.
+Inside the function hello, we create a thread to execute the other function `goodbye()`, and get in an infinite loop.
+Since the preemption is enabled, SIGVTALRM would be raised, causing the thread executing `hello()` to yield.
+Once the thread yields, we get to the thread executing `goodbye()`, which prints a message and end the whole process.
+During the test, we did not get trapped in `hello()` where there is no yield statement.
+Instead, we get the message from `goodbye()` and the process ends.
+So, we know that our preemption works.
 We think that this tester might suffice since it clearly demonstrates how differently our code should run when preemption is enabled or disabled.
-Also, we do know that the code works as expected when we disable preemption.
+Also, we know that the code works as expected when we disable preemption.